Fake COVID-19 vaccination cards worry college officials

 Meier tweeted last week that he spoke with several students who were worried about the accessibility of fraudulent vaccine cards and that they knew a fellow student who had submitted one to the university.

-“There needs to be policies in place for accountability to make sure that every student is operating in the collective interest of the entire campus,” he said.
+“There need to be policies in place for accountability to make sure that every student is operating in the collective interest of the entire campus,” he said.

-In a statement to the AP, UNC said the institution conducts periodic verification of documents and that lying about vaccination status or falsifying documents is a violation of the university’s COVID-19 community standards and may result in disciplinary action.
+In a statement to the AP, UNC said it conducts periodic verification of documents and that lying about vaccination status or falsifying documents is a violation of the university’s COVID-19 community standards and may result in disciplinary action.

 “It’s important to note that UNC-Chapel Hill has not found any instances of a student uploading a fake vaccine card.
 Those claims are simply hearsay at this point,” the school said.